 This led to a discussion about human suffering.
 I quoted Timothy Keller, (I love that I can quote smart people and appear smart), who says we might not know the meaning of suffering, but we know what it does not mean.
 We believe that Christ suffered and died for us out of love, therefore we know that our suffering does not mean God does not love us.
 Christianity is truly unique in its approach; other worldviews are shattered in the face of human suffering.

 Please pray for Clive and the gospel influence God is bringing to this company through him.
-Pray also for our mentors as they provide valuable support to our members.
+Pray also for the MDE mentors as they provide invaluable support to our members.